primatejs/primate/docs/guide/types.md

 On the web, values are inherently strings.
 Whether it's a URL's path, query string parts, or the submitted fields of a form, everything boils down to strings.
-When working on the backend with Primate, it is often imporant to establish and assert a runtime type concept, including a way to coerce strings into a given type and validate that the coerced value lies within an expected range or satisfies other conditions.
+When working on the backend with Primate, it is often important to assert a runtime type concept, including a way to coerce strings into a given type and validate that coerced values lie within an expected range or satisfy other conditions.

 !!!
 Primate types aren't programming types in a real sense.
 Unlike static types,